imodeljs/frontend-sample-showcase/src/frontend-samples/explode-sample/readme.md

 ## Purpose

 The main purpose is give an example of how to create the exploded view effect.
-To achieve this it also shows how to:
+To achieve this, it also shows how to:

 * Request specific elements and tiles from the backend.
 * Work with [Transforms](https://www.itwinjs.org/learning/geometry/transform/).